How to remove the AccessibilityDock adware?

 What is AccessibilityDock?

-Furthermore, it is possible that AccessibilityDock is designed to gather Internet Protocol addresses, URLs of visited websites, geolocations, entered search queries, and other data of this kind.
-Moreover, it may be capable of reading sensitive information, such as credit card details, saved passwords, telephone numbers, or other personal data.
-It is common that PUAs collect information that could be monetized in some way (e.g., used for marketing purposes or sold to third parties).
-What is worse, developers of PUAs that can access sensitive data may use it to make fraudulent purchases, transactions, steal accounts, identities, etc. It is not safe to have AccessibilityDock or any other app of this kind installed on the operating system or a web browser.
+Furthermore, it is possible that AccessibilityDock will gather Internet Protocol addresses, URLs of visited websites, geolocations, entered search queries, and other data of this kind.
+Furthermore, it may be capable of reading sensitive information such as credit card details, saved passwords, telephone numbers and other personal data.

 Name | Ads by AccessibilityDock |